euvl/vue-notification/README.md

 ### API

-You trigger notifications via the API:
+Notifications are triggered via the API:

 ```javascript
   this.$notify({